Tree-Ring Society

 ARTICLE VI: OFFICERS

 2. President.
 The President shall be the presiding officer at all meetings of the Society and of the Executive Council.
 The President shall see that all undertakings authorized by the Executive Council are properly carried out.
 Acting on advice and consent of the Executive Council, the President shall appoint all necessary committees and define their duties.
-The President shall have the power to make appointments to fill vacancies in the Executive Council, subject to a vote of approval by a majority of the Council.
+The President shall have the power to make appointments to fill vacancies in the Executive Council, subject to a vote of approval by a three-quarters majority vote of the Council.

-5. Treasurer.
+4. Treasurer.

 a.
 Working with the President and the Editor, the Treasurer will develop the Society’s annual budget and present it to the Council for approval; administer the finances of the Society, ensuring that the financial records are maintained as appropriate for non-profit organizations and according to budgetary regulations approved by the Executive Council; and be responsible for Society funds, spending them as authorized by the Executive Council.

-8. The duties of the Editor are set forth in ARTICLE X.
+9. The duties of the Editor are set forth in ARTICLE X.

 ARTICLE VII: OTHER COUNCIL MEMBERS